The majority of us are at home more, and let’s be honest – we’re all

 buying more online because of it.
 Whether that’s to reduce our need to venture out by grocery shopping online or for some form of excitement when the package arrives.
 That’s all well & good when you have the money to do so, but what happens when the direct debit bounces because of another online purchase?It’s easy to shop online these days, you can do it on a mobile device, tablet, PC etc. It is too easy!
 A lot of websites you can opt to save your card details or options like Google Pay, Apple Pay and Shop Pay, not to mention Paypal – meaning you could buy something faster than it takes to boil a kettle.
 We’re not saying online shopping is bad, but there are plenty of tips to help you cut down if you feel you need to (or if your budget says so!).
 We’ve pulled together six simple steps to help reduce your online spending:

 Unsubscribe! – A lot of us only visit these websites because we’re on their mailing list.
-We often click onto the website automatically, especially when there’s a sale.
-Click unsubscribe and see the difference it makes to your free time.
+We often click on the website automatically, especially when there’s a sale.
+Click unsubscribe and see the difference it makes to your free time and your bank balance!

 Shop Your Stash – this has become a trend over recent years among money-savvy bloggers.
 They are trying to save by using up a lot of different products bought over a long period of time.
 Some haven’t even been touched or still have tags on.
 Can you say that you have worn everything in your wardrobe at least once?
 You might find a hidden gem at the back of a drawer that you’d totally forgotten about.